 - 1. On behalf of the Examination Board, the invigilators appointed for this purpose are charged with maintaining order during the written test.
-An examiner may act as invigilator. - Every student should comply with the instructions of the invigilator.
-If a student does not comply with the instructions of the invigilator, or does not obey his /her request, the invigilator may exclude him/her from taking further part in the test, with the consequence that no result will be established. - 3.
+An examiner may act as invigilator/proctor. - 2.
+Every student must comply with the instructions of the invigilator.
+If a student does not comply with the instructions and/or requests of the invigilator, the invigilator may exclude him/her from taking further part in the test, with the consequence that no result will be established. - 3.
 During the written test, the student must, at the request of the examiner or the invigilator, prove his/her identity with a valid proof of registration (student card) or another legally valid proof of identity. - 4.
-Only a valid proof of registration (student card), another legally valid proof of identity, the registration verification, the exam paper and answer sheet, writing materials and a ruler may be placed on the candidate's desk.
+Only a valid proof of registration (student card), another legally valid proof of identity, the registration verification, the exam paper and answer sheet, writing materials and a ruler may be placed on the student's desk.
 No study material such as a (graphical) calculator, literature or other sources of information may be placed on the student's desk unless explicitly authorized by the examiner in advance and stated on the front page of the test paper.
-These study aids (without any notes on them) are solely for the student's own use.
-During the examination the candidate is not allowed to make use of a dictionary.
-In addition, a maximum of one cold snack and one bottle of non-alcoholic
+These study aides (without any notes on them) are solely for the student's own use.
+During the examination the student is not allowed to make use of a dictionary.
+In addition, a maximum of one cold snack and one bottle of non-alcoholic drink are allowed for the student's own use.
+The use of food and drink should not in any way cause inconvenience, at the discretion of the principal invigilator.

-- drink are allowed for own use.
-The use of food and drink should not in any way cause inconvenience, at the discretion of the principal invigilator. - 5.
-A student taking part in the test is obliged, on request of the invigilator, to show, and if requested, to hand over, the materials that he/she has with him/her. - 6.
+- 5. A student taking part in the test is obliged, on request of the invigilator, to show, and if requested, to hand over, the materials that he/she has with him/her. - 6.
 Only the paper provided by EUR is to be used for the written test.
 The use of the student's own paper is not permitted. - 7.
-A student taking part in the written test should write his/her name, signature and student /examination number on each sheet of paper that is handed in.
+A student taking part in the written test should write his/her name, signature and student/examination number on each sheet of paper that is handed in.
 The invigilator checks whether this has been done correctly before the test is handed in to him/her. - 8.
-The Head of Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) can, with the approval of the Examination Board, establish specific rules concerning the order during the written test in the Van der Goot (former M-)Building, by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
-These specific rules will be announced in a proper manner in sufficient time.
+For remote tests with online supervision (online proctoring), further rules may also apply regarding the room in which the student takes the exam, the procedures for logging in and identification, and toilet visits.
+Students are expected to follow any additional guidelines provided in this regard.
+After the test, the Examination Board is authorized to declare the test results invalid if the evaluation of the test shows that irregularities occurred during the examination.